 In the images below, I find the horizontal composition of the yellow marigolds more pleasing than the purple coneflower.
 The yellow marigolds have a more connected, peaceful presence.
 Their inherent shape and unique essence work well for creating stability, calm, and balance.

 Interestingly enough, finding two or more coneflower blossoms that were naturally in a horizontal line from each other was a real challenge.
 After this experiment, I'm quite certain they don't have any intention to be viewed as stable, calm, and balanced!

 What nature subjects make you feel stable, calm, and balanced?

 Two or more (three or more is my preference) subjects on a diagonal line create an active, dramatic scene that builds tension.
 Try imagining the diagonal line as steps to climb.

 I think both flowers are able to pull off the drama in the images below, but I think the marigolds are benefited by the dark, contrasting background and the diagonal running both ways - one with the full blossoms and one with the unopened buds.
 Personally, I prefer the drama and movement created by the coneflower blossoms and there were plenty of natural options for finding them on the diagonal.
 Which do you prefer?

 When considering shapes, tune into your subjects.
 What is their natural movement?
 Is it balanced and calming?
 Majestic and powerful?
 Active and dramatic?
 Gentle and comforting?
 Chat with your subjects and allow them share their story with you.
 Listen closely and you'll be able to make an intentional image that honors their natural movement.
-Read about how lines and shapes can also be used to honor your movements by clicking here.

 How will you tell your subjects' story using lines and shapes?